Structural and Statistical Audio Texture Knowledge Distillation for Acoustic Classification: Methodology

 \subsubsection{Distillation Loss}

-To promote response-based knowledge distillation and enable the student network to approximate the soft targets from the teacher network, EMD loss is employed.
-The bin centers and widths for the distillation loss are identical for both the student and teacher models, as they represent the softmax logits from each network, which correspond to the probability distribution over the classes.
-EMD is well-suited for scenarios where the teacher and student models have differing architectures, making direct layer-to-layer mappings infeasible \cite{zhang2018deep}.
-EMD quantifies the dissimilarity between probability distributions by calculating the minimum cost required to transform one distribution into another.
-The distillation loss, \( L_{\text{distill}} \), is defined in Equation \ref{eqn:distill} as the mean squared difference between the CDFs of the student and teacher models:
+To promote response-based knowledge distillation and enable the student to approximate the teacher’s soft targets, Earth Mover’s Distance (EMD) loss is employed \cite{rubner2000earth}.
+The bin centers and widths are shared between student and teacher, as they represent softmax logits corresponding to class probability distributions.
+EMD measures the dissimilarity between probability distributions by computing the minimum cost required to transport probability mass from one distribution to another.
+This formulation enables cross-category comparison of probabilities and captures relationships between classes during distribution alignment \cite{lv2024wasserstein}.
+The distillation loss, \( L_{\text{distill}} \), is defined in Equation \ref{eqn:distill} as the mean squared difference between the CDFs of the student and teacher models.

-where \(i\) refers to the class index within the CDFs, and \(C\) is the number of classes.
+where \(i\) refers to the class index within the CDFs and \(C\) is the number of classes.
 The sum computes the squared difference between the CDFs of the student and teacher models across \(C\) classes for a single sample.